-Established in 2017, the Pacific Cyber Security Operational Network (PaCSON) is a commitment by the Australian Government to assist the Indo-Pacific region to develop capacities which address cyber threats, strengthen cyber security and combat cybercrime through the Cyber Cooperation Program.
+Established in 2017, the Pacific Cyber Security Operational Network (PaCSON) is a commitment by the Australian Government to assist the Indo-Pacific region to develop capacities which address cyber threats, strengthen cyber security and combat cybercrime through the Cyber and Critical Technology Cooperation Program.

 The increasing internet connectivity presents significant opportunities in the Pacific region but also exposes users to increased threats from cyber criminals.
 To combat this threat, PaCSON was established to foster regional cooperation and collaboration, and to ultimately protect the Pacific regions respective information infrastructures and constituents.